RustFestEU/transcript/talks/03-felix-klock.md

 If I have a function that takes integers to integers, and I want to pass it to a place that takes reals to real estate.
 Is that going to work?
 It won't work because the integer-to-integer function, it assumes it's input type is always integer.
 So you're going to break things you pass to clients, that want a real function because they might pass in a real number.
-So here, I have an example where we have a twice function that applies its first argument twice to some input.
+So here, I have an example where we have a `twice` function that applies its first argument twice to some input.
-And there's a none devisers function want it's going to givity number of devisers for tainteger.
+And there's a `num_divisors` function want it's going to give the number of devisers for that integer.
 I can give you some example inputs and results for that function.
-The point is, if you try to point to deviceers, you get non-devisers to to.3 and there doesn't make sense.
+The point is, if you try to point to divisors, you get `num_divisors` to 2.3 and there doesn't make sense.
-I can't talk about the number of wise nears a sensible way so the point here, definitely, no matter what, there's another example.
+I can't talk about the number of divisors a sensible way so the point here, definitely, no matter what, there's another example.
 If I have an example of real to int and I want one that takes reals to real, does that not work?
 So in this case, this works out.
 Something where you can have a function and pass it to something that wants reals to reals.
 I give an example of passation ceiling function.
 This modified ceiling function and it all works out, you plug the types together.
 And there's no errors along the way.
 And this makes sense.
-If we ignore about runtime representations mathematically, this seeps like it makes sense.
+If we ignore about runtime representations mathematically, this seems like it makes sense.
 The client is saying, I handle any real number.
 So if you give me something I'll give a real number and a.m.v I'm going to handle any real number back if I felt give a function that is guaranteed to turn reals into integers, that's fine.
 The client is able to handle integers.